 In this paper, we study overtesting prevention in a test compression scenario.
 Test compression is an essential technique for handling the growth of test data [12].
 Modern test compression approaches work in two stages: first, an ATPG is used to generate test patterns, and then an encoding algorithm is run over these patterns.
-Since the efficiency of the encoding grows with the fraction of don't care values in the test data, the ATPGs used in test compression are tuned to specify as few bits as possible.
+Since the efficiency of the encoding grows with the fraction of don't care (X) values in the test data, the ATPGs used in test compression are tuned to specify as few bits as possible.
 One goal in the design of our method is to minimize the impact on the existing flow.
 Thus, we do not propose any modifications to the existing ATPG tool (such as done in [8]) if it does not support functional constraints or supports only a subset of the needed constraints.
 We are also not considering adding any hardware to the design like in [10].
-We focus on the use of scan in delay test as the source of overtesting (see [7] for arguments why overtesting poses a larger problem in delay test than in stuck-at test).
+We focus on the use of scan in delay test as the source of overtesting for the following four reasons [7]: First, the application of nonfunctional test pairs may result in DFT overhead.
+Second, only a small subset of all possible state transitions are realizable, i.e., many physical paths cannot be sensitized in normal operation.
+Third, timing optimization of paths which are not sensitizable in normal operation would be required to avoid rejection of good ICs without any benefit for normal operation.
+Fourth, wrong paths could be sensitized in transition fault testing, leading to yield loss and debugging effort.

 We introduce a tool, called FUJISAN (FUnctional constraint JustIficator and Statistical ANalyzer).
-FUJISAN accepts a delay test pair set (with don't cares) as an input.
-In the conventional test compression flow (without overtesting prevention) this test pair set would be handed directly to the encoding algorithm.
-Each of the test pairs may have functional instances, i.e., instances which satisfy functional constraints, and non-functional instances.
-Several types of functional constraints are supported, each of which can be switched on or off.
-First, FUJISAN creates statistics, which can be used to quantify the chance that test compression run over the original test set (untreated by FUJISAN) would hit functional instances.
-Then, FUJISAN transforms those test pairs for which it is possible into pairs having only functional instances.
-The resulting test pairs still have a high number of don't cares, which is beneficial for test compression.
-This is the main advantage over the method from [6], which ends up with fully specified instances that are unlikely to be good to compress.
+FUJISAN accepts a delay test pair (TP) set (with Xes) as an input and transforms those TPs for which it is possible into functional test pairs.
+Several types of functional constraints are supported.
+The resulting TPs still have a high number of Xes and can be handed to the encoding algorithm.
+This is the main advantage over the method from [6], which ends up with fully specified tests that are unlikely to be good to compress.
 Moreover, FUJISAN employs exact algorithms while [6] is based on approximations, and it supports more constraints than [6].
 FUJISAN does not require any modification of the ATPG nor the encoding software for test compression.
 Hence, it is easy to integrate into the flow.

 We apply FUJISAN to path delay fault test sets generated for the combinational core of the circuit without considering any constraints.
 We discuss the required amount of test data depending on the considered functional constraints.
-We track the percentage of don't cares in the test sets before and after applying FUJISAN and make conclusions on the suitability of the data for test compression based on this information.
+We track the percentage of Xes in the test sets before and after applying FUJISAN and make conclusions on the suitability of the data for test compression based on this information.
 We validate our conclusions by applying a simple representative test compression algorithm to the respective test sets.

 The remainder of the paper is organized as follows.
 The next session discusses the constraints considered in the paper.
-The tool FUJISAN is introduced in Section 3.
+FUJISAN is introduced in Section 3.
 Experimental results are reported in Section 4.
 Section 5 concludes the paper.